 - Take the time to define your own unique data collection and analysis requirements.

 - Significant preparation and forward-planning on your part is required to properly leverage data analytics tools like Power BI to its full potential, without facing resource wastage or skill gaps.

 - It’s always better to start small and focus on mapping your business needs and pain-points to establish a data modernisation plan and align your future data solution with your desired future business outcomes.

 Data Estate Modernisation - Next steps

 If you’re able to define and articulate exactly how a business intelligence and data analytics solution helps your business, the next step is establishing a comprehensive data blueprint/strategy to modernise your data estate.
 This guides your Proof of Concept (PoC), which you can then better present to your CEO and better illustrate the potential ROI and benefits.

 If you need help with your data estate modernisation, data platform consultancies like Xello provide comprehensive data solutions to help you align your estate with Azure Cloud and the capabilities of its latest tools with your goals.

-With our Data Estate Modernisation blueprint, we help businesses by performing a discovery of your current data estate, provide expert advice and a detailed blueprint to help you modernise your data architecture.
-We also offer guidance on other key parts of your data strategy, including governance, consolidation, migration and management.
+With our data modernisation blueprint, we help businesses by performing a discovery of your current data estate, provide expert advice and a detailed blueprint to help you modernise your data architecture.
+We also offer guidance on other key parts of your data strategy, including BI, governance, consolidation, migration and management.